LIAMF-USP/Word2vec-pt/README.md

-# Word2vec-pt: basic scripts for trainig word embeddings.
+# Word2vec-pt: An implementation of the Skipgram model for trainig word embeddings.
+The corpus and the evaluation test are set up for Portuguese.